-we always ask the following live questions of services.
-Are services safe?
+We asked the following question(s).

 We found that this practice was providing safe care in accordance with the relevant regulations.

-No action \checkmark The practice had systems and processes to provide safe care and treatment.
+The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.

 Staff received training in safeguarding people and knew how to recognise the signs of abuse and how to report concerns.

-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were qualified for their roles and the practice completed most of the essential recruitment checks.

 Premises and equipment were clean and properly maintained.
-The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+The practice followed national guidance for cleaning, sterilising and storing dental instruments, although there was room for improvement around manual cleaning protocols.

 The practice had suitable arrangements for dealing with medical and other emergencies.

-Are services effective?
+Antibiotics dispensed from the practice were not always labelled correctly.

 We found that this practice was providing effective care in accordance with the relevant regulations.

-No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as professional, effective and pain free.
+The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as excellent, of a high standard and thoroughly professional.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

 The provider supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

 We found that this practice was providing caring services in accordance with the relevant regulations.

-No action ~ We received feedback about the practice from 28 people.
+We received feedback about the practice from 46 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, welcoming and helpful.
-They said that they were given the opportunity to ask questions, had clear explanations and felt involved by their dentists.
+They told us staff were polite, friendly and personable.
+They said the dentists always fully explained the situation and treatment.
 Patients said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.

 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.
-Are services responsive to people's needs?
-We found that this practice was providing responsive care in accordance with the relevant regulations.
-No action ~